 Once provisioning succeeds, you will be able to access the PORTrockIT using the credentials set up during creation of the virtual machine.
 If username and password authentication was used when creating the virtual machine, log in with that username and password.
 If SSH authentication was used, you will need to set a new password using the on screen prompts and log in using the username chosen during creation.

 10 Useful Links

-The following section contains links to other guides and FAQs.
-Support is available through our website: https://support.4bridgeworks.com/
+Further documentation and support is available through our website: https://support.4bridgeworks.com/